Radical Future(s) Fest π Spaces, Systems, & Shared Futures

 Future(s) Assembly (science fair, meet design on Oct 6)

-Civic Futures Remix (a design jam focused on the future of municipal grocery stores on Oct 8)
+Civic Futures Remix (a design jam focused on the future of municipal grocery stores on Oct 8) to be rescheduled

-Story in Motion (table reads of an in-progress performance on Oct 18 and Oct 19)
+Performance as Prototype (table reads of an in-progress performance on Oct 18 and Oct 19)

 Narrative Design Lab (a hands-on workshop on Oct 19)